waldesem/Web-Personal-DB/README.md

 ### The technology stack used in this project:

-- Flask;
-- Tornado (as wsgi);
-- Sqlite3 (or PostgreSQL);
 - Nuxt3 and TailwindCSS;
+- Nitro as a server;
+- PostgreSQL;

 ### Installation

-To use this project, you will need to have Python 3.12 or higher.
+To use this project, you will need to have Node.js version 20 or higher.
-For installiing the required Python packages run commands:
+For installiing the required packages run commands:
 ```
 git clone https://github.com/waldesem/Web-Personal-DB.git
-cd Web-Personal-DB/server_flask
+cd Web-Personal-DB/web_nuxt
-python -m venv venv
-source venv/bin/activate
-pip install -r requirements.txt
+npm install
 ```
-Also you must select SQLite3 or PostgreSQL in the config.py

 ### Database